vamshii7/100-Days-Of-DevOps/Day61_Init_Containers_in_Kubernetes.md

-# 🚀 Kubernetes Level 3 Task: Init Containers in Kubernetes
+# 🚀 Day 61: Init Containers in Kubernetes

 This guide covers the **Init Container** concept in Kubernetes — containers that run **before** the main application container starts, ensuring all prerequisites are completed.
 They’re perfect for setup tasks like configuration initialization, permission fixes, or waiting for dependencies.